Our Cessna now sports a keyless magneto / starter panel:

 To start the engine, instead of turning the key you

-- Push the red START button to engage the starter.
+- Push the red START button to engage the starter and hold it as long as you would hold the key in the Start position.

 During runup, you simply turn off the left mag and run the engine only on the right mag for a few seconds to check on the RPM drop, turn left back on and do the same with the right mag.